 - 1 cup white rice

-In a medium bowl combine the sugar, salt, five-spice powder, ground black pepper, sesame oil, Shaoxing rice wine, soy sauce, hoisin sauce, molasses, garlic, and ginger.
+1) In a medium bowl whisk together sugar, 1 tsp kosher salt, five-spice powder, 1 tsp ground black pepper, sesame oil, Shaoxing rice wine, soy sauce, hoisin sauce, molasses, garlic, and ginger.
 Set aside ½ cup of the marinade.

-Add raw broccoli to Suvie pan, season with oil, salt, and pepper to taste and place in upper left cooking zone of your Suvie.
+5) Add raw broccoli to a second Suvie pan, season with 1 tbsp sesame oil, 1/2 tsp salt, and 1/4 tsp pepper to taste and place in top zone of Suvie.

-On a cutting board, slice pork against the grain.
+7) Transfer pork to a cutting board, slice pork against the grain.
 Divide rice between four bowls, top with sliced pork, broccoli and extra marinade from the broil pan as needed.
-Enjoy!